panpandas/panpandas/README.md

 - **Voice Mode**: Hear your character speak with customizable voice settings
 - **100% Free & Unlimited**: Unlike alternatives like Perchance AI character chat or Character AI, our platform offers truly unlimited messaging with no restrictions
 - **No Message Limits**: Send as many messages as you want without daily caps or throttling
-- **Extensive Character Library**: Chat with characters from movies, anime, games, and more
 - **Custom Character Creation**: Create your own AI characters to chat with using our OC Generator
 - **NSFW Content Support**: Unlike other platforms, we don't restrict mature content conversations
 - **No Premium Tiers**: All features are available to all users with no paywalls